 Robert and I had worked on the 3D Pre-vis and I edited it in After Effects.
 As our animation consisted of split screens and characters that moved crossed them, we had to think very carefully about the timing and also how on Earth we were going to render it.

-I was working on the LookDev, trying to get the right look on the main shader we were going to use.
-We are going for a rubber look like a mix between Bjorn from Colorbleed and this Scooby-Doo model:
+Everyone seemed quite happy with their assets and got stuck in.
+While modelling, I was working on the LookDev, trying to get the right look on the main shader we were going to use.
+We were going for a rubber look like a mix between Bjorn from Colorbleed and this Scooby-Doo model:

 Here are some of my shader tests (we were still debating whether we were going to have a painterly texture on them):